jhauberg/dledger/MANUAL.md

 $ dledger
 ```

-Depending on your Python setup, you might have to run it as a module:
+Depending on your Python setup, you might have to run `dledger` as a module:

 ```shell
 $ python3 -m dledger
 ```

+Similarly, you can also use the above command to run `dledger` without installing it first (just navigate to project root).

 ### Usage

 The `dledger` program has many commands, flags and arguments.
-You can explore and get a full overview of all usage patterns through `--help`:
+You can get an overview of all usage patterns through `--help`:

 ```shell
 $ dledger --help
 ```

-This might seem overwhelming, but the typical usage pattern is `$ dledger <command> <journal> <flags>`, where `<flags>` are always optional.
+This might seem overwhelming, but the typical usage is `$ dledger <command> <journal> <flags>`, where `<flags>` are always an optional set of flags.

 For example, the simplest and most useful command-line is simply: